Ananyaiitbhilai/Assignment1b-ReadME/README.md

 ### Reason why prototype has a fairly low accuracy

 The prototyping is a fairly rudimentary way of making predictions.
 By averaging out the feature vectors, we lose a lot of information and try to generalize a bit too much.
-There are images of fruits with image shots from multiple angles, trying to average out the prototypes of such images would be very wrong. <br>
+There are images of fruits with image shots from multiple angles(rotated), trying to average out the prototypes of such images would be very wrong. <br>

 Hence it performs poorly when an image slightly different from the training set is presented to prototype model.